 The mid-point amendments to the program include:

-- Impose hour of operation from 6 a.m. to 11 p.m. - Grant staff authority to identify areas where scooters must be removed such as special events and construction areas - Vehicles parked in prohibited areas may be collected without warning - Moratorium on new permits
+- Impose hour of operation from 6 a.m. to 11 p.m. - Grant staff authority to identify areas where scooters must be removed such as special events and construction areas

-File #: 19-111, Version: 1
+File #: 19-213, Version: 1